Judith Sargent Murray: Marriages and family

-Judith Sargent Murray died in Natchez, Mississippi on June 9, 1820 at the age of 69.
+John Murray and Judith had two children together, one of whom survived infancy.
+Judith Sargent Murray died in Natchez, Mississippi, on June 9, 1820, at the age of 69.
 She is buried in the Bingaman family cemetery, which was donated to the state-owned "Grand Village" archaeological park by Bingaman descendant Mrs. Grace MacNeil in 1978.
 Her daughter inscribed on her gravestone, "Dear spirit, the monumental stone can never speak thy worth."
-Julia Maria and her own daughter, Charlotte, died within a few years.
-Her son's family line ended within a generation, leaving no direct descendants of Judith Sargent and John Murray.